OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-space-resources.md

 The following process creates and populates a space with the Terraform module exported using the process documented in the previous section:

 1. Create a project with a runbook called `__ 2.
 Deploy Space`.
-Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in export.
+Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in the exported module.
 2. Add one of the steps called `Octopus - Create Octoterra Space` from the [community step template library](/docs/projects/community-step-templates).
 Each step indicates the Terraform backend it supports.
 For example, the `Octopus - Create Octoterra Space (S3 Backend)` step configures a S3 Terraform backend.
    1. Configure the step to run on a worker with a recent version of Terraform installed, or use the `octopuslabs/terraform-workertools` [container image](/docs/projects/steps/execution-containers-for-workers).
    2. Set the `Octopus Space Name` field to the name of the new space.
 The default value of `#{Octopus.Deployment.Tenant.Name}` assumes the step is run against a tenant, and the name of the tenant is the name of the new space.